rttliu/STA207Project/README.md

 To keep the project synchronized, all collaborators should commit and push their local changes after completing updates.

 1. In RStudio, open the **Git** tab (top-right panel).
 2. Check the modified files.
+If it displays an 'M' at the capital, then it is modified.
 3. Click **Commit**.
 4. Enter a clear commit message describing your changes (e.g., "Update data cleaning script").
 5. Click **Commit**, then click **Push** to upload changes to GitHub.